7 Safety Tips for an Injury-Free Labor Day

 Image: Alina Bradford, SafeWise

-Fireworks are fun, flashy and festive, but many of us overlook the injury they can cause.
-An estimated 15,600 fireworks injuries were treated in US emergency rooms during 2020.2 Even sparklers can inflict serious injury.
+Fireworks are fun, flashy and festive, which makes it easy to ignore the injury they can cause.
+In 2023, over 9,700 people admitted to emergency rooms thanks to fireworks.2 Even sparklers can inflict serious injury.

 If you choose to use fireworks be sure you take some precautions: